 Today we are featuring yet another cuisine and this time it is my birth state, Maharashtra.
-Yes, we are virtually travelling to the state of Maharashtra today to represent yet another lip-smacking, spicy, sweet, and yummy Vegetarian Maharashtrian Thali.
+Yes, we are virtually traveling to the state of Maharashtra today to represent yet another lip-smacking, spicy, sweet, and yummy Vegetarian Maharashtrian Thali.

 A little about Maharashtra

 Maharashtra the land of the Marathas, is located in the west and the central part of the country.
 It has a long coastline stretching across the Arabian Sea on the west.
-One of the most industrialized states in India with Mumbai the state capital and also the biggest financial and commercial capital.
+One of the most industrialized states in India with Mumbai as the state capital and also the biggest financial and commercial capital.

 Maharashtrian Cuisine